What Is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 MIS-C symptoms can be similar to those caused by other illnesses, such as Kawasaki

-disease or toxic
+disease or toxic shock

-that look for signs of inflammation in the body.
+look for signs of inflammation in the body.
 These can include:

 The doctor might talk with a team of specialists who can help diagnose and treat